 From the Appalachian State Annual Campus Security and Fire Safety Report: "The University recognizes the often-sensitive nature of interpersonal violence incidents and is committed to protecting the privacy of any individual who makes a report.
 Different university officials and personnel are, however, only able to offer varying levels of privacy protection to victims of interpersonal violence.
-Reports made to non-law enforcement officials will be kept confidential and identifying information about the victim shall not be made public, to the extent permitted by law.
-Reports made to law enforcement, if criminal prosecution is pursued, may be made public under the public records law found in Chapter 132 of the North Carolina General Statutes as follows: A public law enforcement agency shall temporarily withhold the name or address of a complaining witness [victim] if release of the information is reasonably likely to pose a threat to the mental health, physical health, or personal safety of the complaining witness [victim] or materially compromise a continuing or future criminal investigation or criminal intelligence operation.
+Reports made to law enforcement, if criminal prosecution is pursued, may be made public under the public records law found in Chapter 132 of the North Carolina General Statutes as follows:

+A public law enforcement agency shall temporarily withhold the name or address of a complaining witness [victim] if release of the information is reasonably likely to pose a threat to the mental health, physical health, or personal safety of the complaining witness [victim] or materially compromise a continuing or future criminal investigation or criminal intelligence operation.
 Information temporarily withheld under this subsection shall be made available for release to the public in accordance with G.S.
-132-6 as soon as the circumstances that justify withholding it cease to exist."
+132-6 as soon as the circumstances that justify withholding it cease to exist.